sukalov/update-jakota/README.md

 ## installation

-First of all, [Bun](https://bun.sh) ddd  needs to be pre-installed.
+First of all, [Bun](https://bun.sh)  needs to be pre-installed.
 Then, to install dependencies run:
 ```bash
 bun install
 ```